 Don rode quickly up the mountains and Skip stayed back with me… I love to climb but I am not that fast.
 We had ice cream cones in the town of Wilmington, another cute touristy town.
 At least I was able to find some postcards in these towns – it hasn’t been so easy along the route – I think people don’t really send postcards much anymore!
 So much for that idea of sending a postcard to my niece at every stop – I have searched and scouted out as many as possible… I am sure in another 40 years people might not even know what a postcard is… hahaha!

 We entered the town of Brattleboro and went over a bridge to see the Connecticut River… and we ended up entering New Hampshire!
 Three states in one day… started in New York, rode through Vermont, and rode into New Hampshire.
 I didn’t realize New Hampshire was quite so close… I know we ride into it at some point tomorrow but I think we ride a bit north before going into our last state.
-I do plan to continue on an extra few miles to also hit Maine but our official stopping point is Portsmouth, New Hampshire.
+I do plan

 That’s about it today – just amazing beauty, amazing mountains, and amazing company – Skip is always great company!
 This trip is so fun that I find myself slowing down and wanting to take in as much of it as I can before its over.